splunk/splunk-heatwave-viz/README.md

 [Unix 2](/examples/unix2.png "Heatwave: Drilldown to specific process") The above image illustrates the Heatwave drill down functionallity.
-Here a parent Heatwave displays the top 30 processes running on a system during the specified time.
+Here a parent Heatwave displayes the top 30 processes running on a system during the specified time.
 As a user you can drill down on a specific process and view its behavior with finer granularity.
 Which is displayed in the bottom Heatwave.